arcus/arcus_skill_series_sql/sql_joins/sql_joins.md

 ### Non-Equality and More

 --{{0}}--
 Sometimes you don't need equality as your condition.
 Let's look again at our example from our multi-site mental health research, and let's say we want to associate a particular depression score with a particular address **only if the depression inventory was given between the start and end dates of residency at that address**.
+(Recall when we asked if subj_id matching was enough?
+This is the other part!).

 **Table 1: depression\_scale**